riyoneri/study-projects--react/02 - airbnb-clone/README.md

-This repository is about Airbnb clone
+This project is about Airbnb clone